-The due date for filing Form 940 for 2014 is February 2, 2015.
-However, if you deposited all your FUTA tax when it was due, you may file Form 940 by February 10, 2015.
+The due date for filing Form 940 for 2017 is January 31, 2018.
+However, if you deposited all your FUTA tax when it was due, you may file Form 940 by February 12, 2018.

-If we receive your return after the due date, we will treat your return as filed on time if the envelope containing your return is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date or sent by an IRS-designated private delivery service on or before the due date.
-However, if you do not follow these guidelines, we will consider your return filed when it is actually received.
-For a list of IRS-designated private delivery services, see Pub.
-15 (Circular E).
+If we receive your return after the due date, we will treat your return as filed on time if the envelope containing your return is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date or sent by an IRS-designated private delivery service (PDS) on or before the due date.
+However, if you don't follow these guidelines, we will consider your return filed when it is actually received.
+Go to IRS.gov/PDS for the current list of PDSs.
+For the IRS mailing address to use if you're using a PDS, go to IRS.gov/